• Skip to primary navigation

 sifting flour to the mixing bowl

-Sift flour to the mixture.
+Sift flour and baking powder to the mixture.

 folding flour into egg mixture

-Fold flour into the batter.
+Fold the flour-baking-powder mixture carefully into the batter.

 spraying tart pan with oil